26 Tay Street

 26 Tay Street is an historic building in Perth, Scotland.
 Designed by local architect Andrew Heiton, the building is Category B listed, dating to around 1873.
-Standing on Tay Street, between St Matthew's Church to the south and the Perth and Kinross Council offices at 2 High Street to the north, the building is currently the home of The Capital Asset, a J D Wetherspoons establishment.
+Standing on Tay Street, between St Matthew's Church to the south and the Perth and Kinross Council offices at 2 High Street to the north, the building is currently the home of The Capital Asset, a Wetherspoons establishment.

-The building was formerly the home of Perth Savings Bank, which is when the building was extended, to a design by Robert Matthew Mitchell.
+The building was formerly the home of Perth Savings Bank (having previously been located on nearby Atholl Crescent), which is when the building was extended, to a design by Robert Matthew Mitchell.